-Our advise is to explore in depth in a country rather than hopping around few countries.
-No doubt the temptation of visiting another big city like Paris, Madrid, Rome is high however it is the smaller villages such as Colmar, Positano, Cinque Terre, Burano that captures our heart more.
+Our advice is to explore in depth in a country rather than hopping around a few countries.
+No doubt the temptation of visiting another big city like Paris, Madrid, Rome is high, however, it is the smaller villages such as Colmar, Positano, Cinque Terre, Burano that captures our heart more.

 3. When should you visit Europe?

-When comes to savings on hotel, summer and winter has the most hotel offers!
-The discount on hotels in summer and winter can be as high as 50% compare to other dates.
-This is due to off peak seasons for business travelers.
-Most city hotels in Europe depend on business travelers who are able to pay much premium rate just to participate in conference.
-However during these seasons, most are away on holiday thus city hotels tend to offer higher discounts.
+When comes to savings on hotel, summer and winter have the most hotel offers!
+The discount on hotels in summer and winter can be as high as 50% compared to other dates.
+This is due to off-peak seasons for business travellers.
+Most city hotels in Europe depend on business travellers who are able to pay much premium rate just to participate in the conference.
+However, during these seasons, most are away on holiday thus city hotels tend to offer higher discounts.

 But the opposite is also true for vacation destinations like beaches and ski resorts tend to be more expensive during summer and winter as most vacationers flocks for holiday.

 Not only that, summer and winter are the seasons for Sales.
 If you are into shopping, these are the seasons to visit!
-There are more daylight in Summer where sunsets at 10pm thus allowing more sightseeing time compare to winter.
-However summer can be miserably hot (more than 40 degree Celsius) especially Southern Europe in August.
+There is more daylight in Summer where sunsets at 10 pm thus allowing more sightseeing time compare to winter.
+However, summer can be miserably hot (more than 40 degree Celsius) especially Southern Europe in August.
 It is best to avoid to visit these places during this period.
 (Most shops are closed in Italy in Aug)

 The season for Northern Lights will start from September to March and we were lucky to catch the magical lights on 2 separate trips in Finland and Iceland.

-4. Do I need a visa to travel Europe
+4. Do I need a visa to travel to Europe

-To find out whether you need visa to travel Europe, you can refer: Europe Visa Policy
+To find out whether you need a visa to travel to Europe, you can refer: Europe Visa Policy

 5. How many days should I spend in a city?

-This is usually a concern during planning stage.
+This is usually a concern during the planning stage.
 I have compiled a list based on our travel style & personal opinion.
-This guideline is sufficient for travelers to visit the main attractions with additional time to spare before moving on to the next city.
+This guideline is sufficient for travellers to visit the main attractions with additional time to spare before moving on to the next city.

 A friendly reminder, you flew all the way for an unforgettable experience and everlasting memory, not to rush here & there.